Bariatric careSkip section navigation

 You will need to commit to a lifestyle of healthful eating and regular exercise for the rest of your life.
 This will help you avoid re-gaining weight and help you manage your health.

-Reviewed by: Frederick Johnson, MD, surgeon, Allina Medical Clinic – Bariatric Surgical Specialties; co-medical director, Unity Hospital Bariatric Center
+Reviewed by: Jeffrey Baker, MD, surgeon, Allina Health Unity Bariatric and Weight Loss Clinic; medical director, Unity Hospital Bariatric Center

 First Published: 05/25/2005